Explain Free Cash Flow and Free Cash Flow Yield

 Free Cash Flow (FCF) = Operating Cash Flow (OCF) – Capital Expenditures

-This important metric can be used as a ratio to provide one of the most powerfully useful ratios in stock analysis:
+This valuable metric can be used as a ratio to provide one of the most powerfully useful ratios in stock analysis:

 Free Cash Flow Yield (FCFY)

-We can take this valuable information and produce a ratio that is one of the most useful metrics in stock analysis: Free Cash Flow Yield.
+We can take this relevant information and produce a ratio that is one of the most useful metrics in stock analysis: Free Cash Flow Yield.

 Free Cash Flow Yield = Free Cash Flow / Market Capitalization